-Huey P. Newton speech on August 15th, 1970 for The Women’s Liberation and the Gay Equality Movement still resonates now more than ever.
+Huey Newton pro-gay speech on August 15th, 1970 for The Women’s Liberation and the Gay Equality Movement still resonates now more than ever.

 To The Revolutionary Brothers and Sisters About The Women’s Liberation and Gay Liberation Movements

 During the past few years strong movements have developed among women and among homosexuals seeking their liberation.
 There has been some uncertainty about how to relate to these movements.

 Whatever your personal opinions and your insecurities about homosexuality and the various liberation movements among homosexuals and women (and I speak of the homosexuals and women as oppressed groups), we should try to unite with them in a revolutionary fashion.

 I say ”whatever your insecurities are” because as we very well know, sometimes our first instinct is to want to hit a homosexual in the mouth, and want a woman to be quiet.
 We want to hit a homosexual in the mouth because we are afraid that we might be homosexual; and we want to hit the women or shut her up because we are afraid that she might castrate us, or take the nuts that we might not have to start with.

 We must gain security in ourselves and therefore have respect and feelings for all oppressed people.
 We must not use the racist attitude that the white racists use against our people because they are Black and poor.
 Many times the poorest white person is the most racist because he is afraid that he might lose something, or discover something that he does not have.
 So you’re some kind of a threat to him.
 This kind of psychology is in operation when we view oppressed people and we are angry with them because of their particular kind of behavior, or their particular kind of deviation from the established norm.